Head Teacher: Theresa Schulze

 My work is my passion.
 I wholeheartedly believe in the power of hands-on learning.
 It’s through this aspect of Montessori education that children learn to discover the world around them, develop critical thinking skills, and engage in creative endeavors.
 These early experiences create a powerful foundation for future success.
 Seeing kids developing these skills at their own pace is professionally and personally motivating.

-I am excited to begin working with you and the talented, dedicated staff to continue
+I am excited to work with my talented and dedicated staff to continue

 providing the best education possible for your children!
 My priority is to create a rich and exciting curriculum for the kids – encouraging them to actively learn, grow and ultimately preparing them for a bright future ahead!

 My name is Sophia.
-I am originally from Rhode Island, USA but for the past 2 years I have been living in Madrid, Spain.
+I am originally from Rhode Island, USA.
+Before I moved to Munich in 2016 I spent 2 years in Madrid, Spain.
 I have a Bachelor of Science degree in Education from Skidmore College and I hold a New York State Certificate in Childhood Education.